MethodicalAcceleratorDesign/MAD-NG/docs/source/funcutils.rst

 .. rubric:: Footnotes

-.. [#] For *true* Functional Programming, see the module :mod:`MAD.lfun`, a binding of the `LuaFun <https://github.com/luafun/luafun>`_  library adapted to the ecosystem of MAD-NG.
+.. [#f1] For *true* Functional Programming, see the module :mod:`MAD.lfun`, a binding of the `LuaFun <https://github.com/luafun/luafun>`_  library adapted to the ecosystem of MAD-NG.

-.. [#] Element-wise operators are only available for vector-like containers.
+.. [#f2] Element-wise operators are not available directly in the programming language, here we use the Matlab-like notation for convenience.

-.. [#] Relational ordering operators are only available for ordered objects.